International Gender Champions: Purpose

 Champions pledge to no longer sit on single sex panels, and commit to implementing two individual institutional commitments for gender equality in their work.
-According to co-founder Caitlin Kraft-Buchman, International Gender Champions’ strategy is to help make a wide range of organizations make “huge changes through tiny steps” by committing to realistic, achievable transformations for gender equality.
+According to co-founder Caitlin Kraft-Buchman, International Gender Champions' strategy is to help make a wide range of organizations make "huge changes through tiny steps" by committing to realistic, achievable transformations for gender equality.

-At the IGC launch in 2015, Møller stated, “With the unique concentration of Member States, international organizations, civil society, research and academic institutions and private sector entities, International Geneva provides an ideal platform to show that leadership in a most practical way.
-Together, our actions have a truly global impact, making a difference for peace, rights and well-being for all people across the planet.
-We have a special responsibility to capitalize on this potential for greater gender equality.”
+At the IGC launch in 2015, Møller stated, "With the unique concentration of Member States, international organizations, civil society, research and academic institutions and private sector entities, International Geneva provides an ideal platform to show that leadership in a most practical way.
+Together, our actions have a truly global impact, making a difference for peace, rights and well-being for all people across the plant.
+We have a special responsibility to capitalize on this potential for greater gender equality."

 Network

 There are currently over 200 International Gender Champions in Geneva, New York, Vienna, and Nairobi.
 Champions include UN Secretary General António Guterres, the heads of UN Offices at Geneva, Vienna, and Nairobi, the ILO, WHO, WTO, WIPO, ITU, UNHCR, OHCHR, IPU, UNIDO, and other member states and civil society groups.

-For example, Le Thi Tuyet Mai, Ambassador and Permanent Representative of the Permanent Mission of Viet Nam to the United Nations Office and the World Trade Organization is a supporter.
-After joining IGC, Secretary General Guterres stated, “I encourage other senior leaders to be part of this campaign for equality.
-In a male dominated world, the empowerment of women must be a key priority.
-Women’s rights are human rights – and attacks on women are attacks on all of us.
-Our world needs more women leaders.
-And our world needs more men standing up for gender equality."
+After joining IGC, Secretary General Guterres stated, "I encourage other senior leaders to be part of this campaign for equality. (…) "In a male dominated world, the empowerment of women must be a key priority. (…) Women’s rights are human rights – and attacks on women are attacks on all of us. (…) Our world needs more women leaders.
+And our world needs more men standing up for gender equality".